pfguglielmi/Rotate-App-Credentials/README.md

     -KeyVaultName "your-key-vault-name"
 ~~~

-### Example 4: Custom Certificate GenerationThis example demonstrates how to generate a new certificate with a stronger RSA key and SHA512 hashing algorithm.
+### Example 4: Custom Certificate Generation
+This example demonstrates how to generate a new certificate with a stronger RSA key and SHA512 hashing algorithm.
 ~~~powershell
 .\Rotate-App-Credentials.ps1 -SelectionMethod Expiration `
     -AuthMethod Interactive `